Blaisorblade/dot-iris/correspondence.md

   `args : vec n vl` for some `n`.
 We always set `n = 0` to ignore this, but our implementation has additional flexibility.

+- Our mechanization extends gDOT with a type of naturals and with natural literals.

 - Compared to the paper, and even to the appendix, we describe (in `theories/Dot/typing/typing.v`) an additional "storeless" typing judgment, a strict generalization of stamped typing.